ZEEM

 Give to assist this important work!

-If you wish to make a donation by CHECK, it must be made
+If you wish to make a donation by CHECK, please mail it to

 Should you prefer to contribute by CREDIT CARD, go to https://www.hopwoodcc.org There click on “eGive” on the main menu and follow the directions.
 Under the “Choose a fund” drop-down menu, be certain to choose “Missions” and type “ZEEM” in the note area.